justin-ayivi/ML_Electricity_Price/README.md

 - This Project tackled the problem of predicting the change in Electricity Prices.
 - This Project is a competition sponsored by Qube Research Technologies.
 - The Details of the competition can be found here: https://challengedata.ens.fr/participants/challenges/97/
-- 6 Machine Learning Models were used and tested on Out of Sample Data.
-- The Best Performance was by a LightGBM Model that resulted with a Score Metric of 27.49% Spearman Rank Correlation.
-- This Score put the team's position at 77 out of total global submissions of 866 individuals and teams.

   ![image.png](GlobalPosition.png)